abhirockzz/oci-user-management-util/README.md

 		start_user_sequence=101
 		num_of_users=2

-- have the private key ready - private key for admin privileged user which can execute user management operations
-- have `config` file ready - this should contain info for admin privileged user which can execute user management operations
-	- make sure you have the `DEFAULT` profile specified

-		    [DEFAULT]
-		    user=ocid1.user.oc1..aaaaaaaa7grmsqmsx27zuhcqesvb5dvhrwppxtpoxhlvfxvlukuwdypzeg2q
-		    fingerprint=42:82:5f:44:ca:a1:2e:58:d2:63:6a:af:52:d5:3d:42
-		    key_file=/test/private_key.pem
-		    pass_phrase=4242
-			tenancy=ocid1.tenancy.oc1..aaaaaaaapsj3hr6pl4abnz52jm3wkgf2gfxymbeofzswhcp5jdem3fhjmkeq
-		    region=us-phoenix-1
-	- make sure that you enter the full path for your private key in the `key_file` attribute in your `config` file

-- for the end user, keep the following ready
-	- public key (PEM format as per OCI doc) - this needs to be specified in the properties file for the user creation process
-	- private key (PEM format as per OCI doc) - this needs to be provided to end users (by sharing via OCI object store)
-- Both user and deletion utilities lists down the affected users (to be created or deleted) and prompts you for confirmation before triggering the actual process (just to be safe)
+> Both user and deletion utilities lists down the affected users (to be created or deleted) and prompts you for confirmation before triggering the actual process (just to be safe)

 ## User creation